 Creamy Almond Milk

 1 part whole almonds (2 cups / 250g)

 2 parts water (4 cups / 960 ml)

 Soak the almonds.
 Place the almonds and salt in a bowl, and cover with a couple of inches of cold water.
 Cover with a lid, and leave to soak for 48 hours, changing the water after 24 hours (don’t forget to replace the salt, too).

 Tip the almonds into a large sieve over the sink, discarding the soaking water.
 Briefly rinse under the cold tap, then transfer back to the bowl.
 If you used blanched almonds, you can skip the next step.

 Skin the almonds.
 Remove and discard the skin from the almonds.
-Grab a handful of almonds in one hand, and transfer an almond at a time to the other hand, pinching the end between your thumb and index finger to pop out the almond.
+Grab a handful of almonds in one hand.
+Pick out one almond at a time with your other hand, and pinch the fat end between your thumb and index finger to pop out the almond.
 They should part company very readily, so point into a deep bowl to avoid flinging almond shrapnel around the room.
 Turn on the radio and try to relax into mindless activity, as it will take about 15 – 20 minutes to skin them all.
 (If the skins do not peel easily, briefly blanch the almonds.
 Boil a kettle and cover the almonds with a couple of inches of water.
 Leave to steep in the hot water for 3-4 minutes to loosen the skins.
 Tip the almonds into the sieve over the sink, discarding the water.)

 Grind the almonds.
 Combine the almonds with the water and blitz on high in a blender for about 2 minutes – or until the liquid stops jumping up the sides of the blender and churns around smoothly.
 You will probably need to do this in 2 batches.